FilippoCrc/Predicting-Pedestrian-Intention/README.md

 Above operation will create a folder called images and save the extracted images grouped by corresponding video ids in the ./JAAD/images folder.

 After this basic operation we did a precise work of dataset balancig, because JAAD was severly unbalanced, leading to bias for our model.

-We use the already implemented function generate_database() to generate a custom dataset with less videos, around 60 to resolve the probelm of computation.
+We use the already implemented function generate_database() to generate a custom balanced dataset with less videos, around 60 to resolve also the problem of computation.

+Link to our sub-set : https://drive.google.com/file/d/1-89ibP96qLaDEpR6okq4TjJ6dTAUYYeN/view?usp=drive_link

 TRAINING

-For the feature:

-Global context: we have extracted the semantic mask with a pretrained deeplab model on cityscapes in order to have the best possible semantic mask we take the best model available suitable for our problem. before the semantic mask computation we have resized the image to 512x512 for faster computation.
+Global Context:
+1. Resize images to 512x512 for faster computation
+2. Extract semantic masks using a pretrained DeepLabV3Plus model on Cityscapes.
-After the semantic mask computation we have resized the image to 224x224 for the input of the Vgg16 model.
+3. Resize to 224x224 for input to the VGG16 model.
-To be more precise the model is DeepLAbV3Plus_mobilenet which can be found here : https://github.com/VainF/DeepLabV3Plus-Pytorch?tab=readme-ov-file
+4. Model: DeepLabV3Plus_resnet101. which can be found here : https://github.com/VainF/DeepLabV3Plus-Pytorch?tab=readme-ov-file

-Local context: we just cropped the image on the BoundingBox coordinate and then resized on 224x224 dimension needed for the Vgg16 model used.
+Local Context:
+1. Crop images based on bounding box coordinates and resize them to 224x224 for the VGG16 model.

+Pose Keypoints:
-Pose keypoint: for the pose key point we used the pretrained model named openpose to get 18 keypoint in the for of 36 point.
+1. Use the pretrained OpenPose model to extract 18 keypoints, resulting in a 36-point vector.
+    The openpose model is available at https://github.com/Hzzone/pytorch-openpose

+Bounding Box:
-Bounding box: the Bounding Box was taken directly from the Jaad dataset.
+1. Extract bounding box data directly from the JAAD dataset.

 AUTHORS
+Jacopo Tamarri
-Jacopo Tamarri, Filippo Croce
+Filippo Croce